 Our assessments link clearly to areas of development within the Education, Health and Care Plan to support our students towards their longer-term goals.
 Progress is measured through a range of formative assessment methods and detailed feedback provided to parents, Local Authorities and other stakeholders.

 We work closely with a range of schools to moderate student work and to ensure assessment judgements are robust.

 Other specialist assessments, such as the Engagement Profile, are used to inform our practice and to plan specific support to best enable students to make progress.
-Connecting Steps and other software is used to maintain the central assessment record and to support the school in identifying trends in student progress.
+We track progress through our 'I Can Curriculum'.

-Lower school KS4 students study and work to achieve accredited units from the ASDAN ‘Transition Challenge Programme’.
-Upper School post-16 students study and work to gain the ASDAN Personal Progress Diploma at Entry 1 and ASDAN Qualifications in Personal Social Development (PSD) at Entry 2 and 3.
-Accreditation is also gained through completing EQUALS courses of study and AQA Single Unit Awards.
+Upper school KS4 students study and work to achieve accredited units from the ASDAN 'Transition Challenge Programme'.
+Upper school post-16 students study and work to gain the ASDAN Personal Progress Diploma at Entry 1 and ASDAN qualifications in Personal Social Development (PSD) at Entry 2 and 3.